 - In February 2016, the Company extended the terms of an aggregate of 7,027,025 common share purchase warrants issued pursuant to a non-brokered private placement which closed on March 3, 2014.
-The warrants are exercisable into common shares in the capital of the Company at an exercise price of \$0.60 per common share and will now expire on February 28, 2017. - In March 2016, the Company announced that Scott Davis was appointed as CFO of the Company following the resignation of Art McOuade. - In May 2016, the Company executed an option agreement with Eagle Putt Ventures Inc. to earn an undivided 50% interest in the 1,282 hectare Monroe property located in the Fort Steele Mining Division, southeast British Columbia (see Mineral Property Review section). - In May 2016, the Company announced that it has arranged a non-brokered private placement of up to 500,000 flow-through common shares of the Company at a purchase price of \$0.20 per share to raise gross proceeds of up to \$100,000. - In May 2016 the Company issued 350,000 incentive stock options to directors, officers and employees at a price of \$0.25 per share for a five-year period, pursuant to its Stock Option Plan. - In May 2016, the Company announced that Bassam Moubarak was appointed as director of the Company following the resignation of Darryl Cardey.
+The warrants are exercisable into common shares in the capital of the Company at an exercise price of \$0.60 per common share and will now expire on February 28, 2018. - In March 2016, the Company announced that Scott Davis was appointed as CFO of the Company following the resignation of Art McQuade. - In May 2016, the Company executed an option agreement with Eagle Putt Ventures Inc. to earn an undivided 50% interest in the 1,282 hectare Monroe property located in the Fort Steele Mining Division, southeast British Columbia (see Mineral Property Review section). - In May 2016 the Company issued 350,000 incentive stock options to directors, officers and employees at a price of \$0.25 per share for a five-year period, pursuant to its Stock Option Plan. - In May 2016, the Company announced that Bassam Moubarak was appointed as director of the Company following the resignation of Darryl Cardey. - In June 2016, the Company closed a non-brokered private placement of 750,000 flow-through common shares of the Company at a purchase price of \$0.20 per share to raise gross proceeds of \$150,000.
+Share issuance costs of \$10,655 were paid in relation to the private placement. - In August 2016, the Company announced the completion of a drilling program on the Monroe property (see Mineral Property Review). - In February 2017, the Company closed a non-brokered private placement of 1,835,000 flow-through common shares of the Company at a purchase price of \$0.20 per share to raise gross proceeds of \$367,000.
+No finders' fees were paid in connection with the private placement.